 - Select the "Ports" item and expand (click on the > arrow) or just double-click on Ports.
 You should see something like:

 If the device doesn't appear as expected, then the required driver is not installed.
-In some instances it might appear as "USB Serial Port", but this is a generic driver that likely not function correctly.
+In some instances it might appear as "USB Serial Port", but this is a generic driver that will probably not function correctly.

 To manually install the driver: